IndigoDomotics/alexa-hue-bridge/README.md

     Note: You must click the *Save* button to make the changes permanent; see below.

--   **Published devices** This is the list of devices currently published to this bridge (including any just added or updated.
+* **Published devices** This is the list of devices currently published to this bridge (including any just added or updated.
 There is a limit of 27 devices currently imposed by the Amazon implementation for each bridge.
 If you specified an alternate name, it will show in parenthesis after the Indigo name.
-If the name is too long to show all the detail, hovering the mouse over the name will show the full anme and alternate name (if specified) after a few seconds.
+If the name is too long to show all the detail, hovering the mouse over the name will show the full name and alternate name (if specified) after a few seconds.

--   **Delete Devices** Select one or more devices from the Published devices list and click the *Delete Devices* button.
+* **Delete Devices** Select one or more devices from the Published devices list and click the *Delete Devices* button.
 Note: You must click the *Save* button to make the changes permanent; see below.

--   **Save** Once you’re finished adding/editing/deleting published devices, click the *Save* button to make the changes permanent.
+* **Save** Once you’re finished adding/editing/deleting published devices, click the *Save* button to make the changes permanent.
 Click the *Cancel* button to discard all changes.